- Basic Policies

 Comprised of outside directors and one internal director responsible for compliance, this committee monitors for fraud or illegalities involving senior management, as well as for compliance with the Competition Law and the Foreign Corrupt Practices Act, and reports directly to the Board of Directors.
-As a mechanism to prevent fraud or legal violations, in addition to the Helpline, an internal reporting system (Hotline) linked directly to outside directors was established with the aim of strengthening NGK's compliance structure.
+As a mechanism to prevent fraud or legal violations, in addition to the Helpline, an internal reporting system (Hotline) linked directly to outside lawyers was established with the aim of strengthening NGK's compliance structure.

 Times held: 8

 Comprising five outside directors and three representative directors, this committee deliberates on matters related to the appointment of directors and Audit & Supervisory Board members, remuneration of directors, executive officers, and Audit & Supervisory Board members, and Chief Executive Officer succession planning.
 The results of these deliberations are reported to the Board of Directors in attempts to ensure fairness and increase transparency related to determining the appointment and remuneration of officers.

 Times held: 5